Salem Academy: Admissions

 Salem accepts students from all over the United States and from around the world.
 All U.S. applicants are required to send middle-school transcripts and teacher recommendations, and must take the Secondary School Admission Test (SSAT).
 International applicants may submit TOEFL or TOEFL, Jr. scores as an alternate to the SSAT.
 Applicants are also required to undergo an interview before being admitted.

 International students from countries such as Germany, South Korea, Trinidad, Albania, Dominica, Lithuania, the United Kingdom, the Bahamas, and China make up nearly one-quarter of the student body each school year.

 Academics

 Salem Academy offers a college preparatory curriculum, and 100 percent of Salem Academy students continue their education in college.
 Students are accepted at many of the top colleges and universities in the United States and around the world.

 The Class of 2017 had a 100 percent college acceptance rate and earned more than $3 million in scholarship offers.
-Recent graduates have enrolled at top colleges and universities, including Duke University; the University of Southern California; the University of California, Los Angeles; Pennsylvania State University; Washington University in St. Louis; UNC Chapel Hill; Williams College; NYU Tisch School of the Arts; and Salem College.